Calisthenics For Beginners: What It Is & How To Start

 It makes you stronger

-Alongside the many push-up variations, you can increase the difficulty of a squat by adding pulses or trying single-leg squats.
+Alongside the many push-up variations, you can increase the difficulty of a squat by adding pulses or trying single-leg pistol squats.
 You can also slow down or hold exercises to dial up your time under tension (this is where those muscle shakes start!), or make them faster to increase explosive muscular power and athleticism.

 It’s fun!